Many lupus patients experience serious heart problems, ranging from heart valve disease to heart attacks, as a result of their disease activity.

 Rhythm disorders (arrhythmias): These disorders cause the heart to beat too fast, too slow and/or irregularly, can also occur due to myocardial complications (for example, myocarditis).
 In rare occasions, myocardial problems can lead to severe arrhythmias and heart failure.

 As discussed above, the risk of atherosclerosis and related coronary heart disease is higher among lupus patients.
-In fact, a younger woman (aged 35 to 44 years) with SLE is more than 50 times more likely to have a heart attack than women of similar age who don’t have lupus.
+In fact, a younger woman (aged 35 to 44 years) with lupus is more than 50 times more likely to have a heart attack than women of similar age who don’t have lupus.
 This significant increase in the risk of heart disease in lupus patients is not explained by traditional risk factors for heart disease, such as age, gender, tobacco use, high blood pressure, or high cholesterol levels.
 Thus, inflammation related to lupus also plays a role in the increased risk of heart disease in lupus patients.

 Pericarditis or pericardial effusion: The most frequent symptoms are tachycardia (heart beating too rapidly), breathlessness, and chest pain increased by deep breathing, coughing, or swallowing.
 These symptoms tend to get worse when the patient is lying down.